dvdvideo1234/GearAssemblyTool/readme.md

 #### How can I stack gears in one particular direction.
 Orient the first gear's forward to point in the desired direction.
 Freeze it.
-Adjust stack mode to `Forward direction`, set stack count to two or more You can also use the used manual offsets like in TA.
+Adjust stack mode to `Forward direction`, set stack count to two or more You can also use the manual offsets like in TA.
 Now mesh those things !<br><br>
-_*Beware, that some gears have different forward origin related to the mesh angle.
+_*Note: Beware, that some gears have different forward origin related to the mesh angle.
 The bevels for example have mesh angle of 45 degrees and if you stack 3 of them, this will result in a created differential with 2 planet gears and two suns gears*_

 #### How can I chose the constraint type when I want to automatically constrain a gear?
 Below the gear selection tree, there is a drop-down menu. ( It shows `<Constraint Type>` at first ) Click on it to select constraint type like Axis, BS, and so on ..<br><br>
-_*The axises and ball-sockets are created in the gear's mass-center for increased precision and I can admit no one likes off-centered gears*_
+_*Note: The axises and ball-sockets are created in the gear's mass-center for increased precision and I can admit no one likes off-centered gears*_

 #### How should I chose an anchor prop to constrain the gears to and how can I know what did I select?